recommendations for good linux web server based photo gallery software?

 John

-On Wed, May 29, 2013 at 9:01 PM, Sean Walberg <sean@ertw.com mailto:sean@ertw.com> wrote:
+On Wed, May 29, 2013 at 9:01 PM, Sean Walberg <sean@ertw.com <mailto:sean@ertw.com>> wrote:

-On 2013-05-30, at 11:10, "Gilbert E. Detillieux" gedetil@cs.umanitoba.ca wrote:
+On 2013-05-30, at 11:10, "Gilbert E. Detillieux" <gedetil@cs.umanitoba.ca> wrote:

 Also, if the thought of managing a SQL database is what you find intimidating, I'd highly recommend installing phpMyAdmin.
 It makes most of the tasks you're likely to encounter much easier to deal with.
 As long as you've got a basic understanding of relational database concepts, this saves you having to remember SQL and MySQL syntax.

 If you're using phpMyAdmin, I'd hope you're comfortable with system tasks anyway, especially patching.
 Between the number of CVEs for the package and the amount of door-knocking I see looking for it, I'd want to lock it down very, very well.
+Cheers, Tim

 On 05/30/2013 12:55 PM, Tim Lavoie wrote:

-On 2013-05-30, at 11:10, "Gilbert E. Detillieux" gedetil@cs.umanitoba.ca wrote:
+On 2013-05-30, at 11:10, "Gilbert E. Detillieux" <gedetil@cs.umanitoba.ca> wrote:

+Also, if the thought of managing a SQL database is what you find intimidating, I'd highly recommend installing phpMyAdmin.
+It makes most of the tasks you're likely to encounter much easier to deal with.
+As long as you've got a basic understanding of relational database concepts, this saves you having to remember SQL and MySQL syntax.
 If you're using phpMyAdmin, I'd hope you're comfortable with system tasks anyway, especially patching.
 Between the number of CVEs for the package and the amount of door-knocking I see looking for it, I'd want to lock it down very, very well.

 On 2013-05-30 13:06, Gilles Detillieux wrote: